 Chalk Paint® Decorative Paint developed by Annie Sloan, features rich and bright colors inspired by 18th century European furniture and 20th century paintwork.
 The paint colors are easy-to-mix offering an unlimited range of colors for your personal use.
 By applying Chalk Paint®’s Dark Wax you can darken any color, or by adding one of our whites to the Chalk Paint®’s Clear Wax, it is very simply to lighten any color.
 The possibilities and combinations are endless.

-Please note, every computer monitor will show colors differently depending on your screen type and resolution.
+Please note, not every very computer monitor will show colors differently depending on your screen type and resolution.
 The true paint color will be slightly different from what you see on your computer monitor.
 If you want a hand painted color card, please contact us or call us at 770.366.5990 for a copy.
-(Please note: many of the painted sample pieces above may have other colors added which will slightly change the hue.
+(Please note: many of the painted sample pieces below may have other colors added which will slightly change the hue.

 - There are several designer colors to choose from and Annie Sloan likes to adds new ones all the time!

 - Easy to use as a wash – simply dilute with water so when you apply paint it shows the wood grain.